shaloml/MinCodeForGPT/README.md

 - Ensure source directory exists and is accessible
 - Check write permissions for output directory
 - For large projects, ensure adequate system memory

-## 📞 Support

-- Create an issue in the GitHub repository
-- Contact the maintainer: [Your Contact Info]